-A person, who has been convicted of a crime but given probation, has been given an opportunity to lead a normal life by having the jail sentence deferred.
+A person who has been convicted of a crime but given probation has been given an opportunity to lead a normal life by having the jail sentence deferred.
 As long as they remain compliant with the terms of the probation, they need not worry about having to serve their entire sentence in prison or in jail.

 There is a high chance of severe consequences for failing to meet the terms of probation, ultimately resulting in possibly having to serve out the rest of their sentence in prison.

 An accusation of probation violation requires immediate defense.
-You have rights whether you are innocent or guilty of probation violation, and they need to be defended by an experienced Minnesota Criminal Defense Attorney.
+You have rights whether you are innocent or guilty of probation violation, and they need to be defended by an experienced Minnesota criminal defense attorney.

-Defense Against The Two Types Of Probation Violations
+The Two Types Of Violations

 There are two types of probation violations that require a solid criminal defense attorney to see you through:

-- Direct Violation – this happens when a person currently on probation is charged with an additional crime like DWI, fails to check in with the probation officer, doesn’t report a change of address, fails an alcohol or drug screening or fails to satisfy another requirement of the probation agreement.
+- Direct violation – This happens when a person currently on probation is charged with an additional crime like DWI, fails to check in with the probation officer, doesn’t report a change of address, fails an alcohol or drug screening or fails to satisfy another requirement of the probation agreement.
 Commonly, the penalty for these infractions can range from additional fines, treatment programs, probation extension, or even additional time in prison or jail.

 The Advocacy You Need When Accused Of Probation Or Parole Violations